 In this module, participants get an overview of the most common and artistically applicable software through several crash courses.
 The aim of this module is to give both creative and technical profiles the same basis, so that they afterwards can further explore the provided tools as a team.
 Prior knowledge in coding languages is not required, as this module focuses on low coding, node coding and creative applications.

-Workshops: Game landscapes; Creative Coding; 3D modeling and scanning, Creative AI
+Workshops: Game Engines; Creative Coding; 3D-modeling, Creative AI

 Module 2: Soft skills